Don't Get Left Behind

 “There is no chance we are putting our business-critical data or content in the cloud,” the CIO said.

 Fast forward to a few months ago, and the answer from the same CIO to the same question is, “We will not bring in a new solution unless they are cloud-first.
 In addition, we are reevaluating all current solutions to see if the vendor has a future cloud strategy.”

 That is a major shift in just two short years.
 And the software ecosystem supports this change.
 The entire future of companies like Microsoft, Salesforce, Box, and Zendesk are built on the bet of going to the cloud.

 Why is this happening?
 Why now?

 I think the first answer is confidence.
 The cloud is no longer new or cutting edge—it’s tried and true.
-Companies like Microsoft, with Office 365 and Azure, are all in.
-Amazon with AWS is the same.
+Companies like Microsoft, with Office 365/Microsoft 365 and Azure, are all in.
 They have matured the services and pricing and have the evidence to back up its stability.